Ville Topias Pulkki: Education

+Career

 Pulkki has received funding for his research from, for example, European Research Council (ERC), Fraunhofer institut and Academy of Finland.
 Pulkki is a fellow member of the Audio Engineering Society.
 In 2014, Pulkki was awarded the Samuel L. Warner Memorial Medal for his significant research work surround and multichannel audio.

 Pulkki was appointed docent of spatial sound at Aalto University in 2007–2012, an assistant professor in 2012–2015 and a professor in 2015.

 Pulkki has co-authored Communication Acoustics with Matti Karjalainen textbook Communication Acoustics: An Introduction to Speech, Audio and Psychoacoustics (2015), published by John Wiley & Sons.